aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 | 6         | Save v.
 Poison or die in `dice: 1d6` hours.                                                                      |
 ^WellPoisonous

 Each well has a 1 in 20 chance of possessing an unusual quality.
-Roll on the fountain magical dweomer table.
+Roll on the fountain magical dweomer table.  [[Fill#^FountainwaterMagical]]

 ##### Commercial Infrastructure